acdcjunior/acdcjunior.github.io/_posts/2014-12-03-jboss-cli-recipes-commands-for-wildfly-jboss-as-maven-plugins.md

 The tags there are follow the format `command`, which are **JBoss "CLI Recipes"**.

-Those recipes are *way* undocumented (that's pretty much the reason I write this).
-As a starting point, you can find several examples here: https://docs.jboss.org/author/display/AS71/CLI+Recipes
+Is is quite difficult to find documentation for those recipes (that's pretty much the reason I write this).
+As a starting point, you can find several examples in [WildFly CLI Recipes page](https://docs.jboss.org/author/display/WFLY8/CLI+Recipes).

 They have lots of commands you can try.